vorth/vzome-sharing/index.md

 1. Log into your GitHub account
 2. Create a public repository named `vzome-sharing` in your account.
 In the "Create a new repository" page, click on the "Add a README file" checkbox.
 3. Once the new repository is created, go to its "Settings" tab, and click on "Pages" option on the left.
-Select the `master` branch, with the default "/ (root)" folder, and click "Save".
+Select the `main` branch, with the default "/ (root)" folder, and click "Save".
 Within a few minutes you should see a green banner that provides a link to the page for the repository; essentially you have just created a website, whose source is the content of the `vzome-sharing` repository.

 # How it works